Guidelines for Publishing in Florida Libraries Journal

 • listserv - one word, lowercase

-• percentages - use the numeral,followed by the word percent (e.g., 50 percent)
+• percentages - use the numeral, followed by the word percent (e.g., 50 percent)

-• URL - capitalize Use endnotes rather than in-text citations • Web site, Web page - each is two words, Web is capitalized
+• URL - capitalize Use endnotes rather than in-text citations

 Citations and References